sergueik/testng_random_set_test_picker/README.md

   // inventory action not shown
 }
 ```
-This strategy leads toroughly 10% of tests chosen randomly to run in every run:
+This strategy leads to roughly `percentage` (default is `10%`) of test methods chosen randomly to run in every run:
 ```sh
 -------------------------------------------------------
  T E S T S